hydra-dbg/python-gdb-mi/README.md

  - `(gdb)`     a literal string that represents an empty prompt line.

-Both, `Stream` and `Record` have a `as_native` method to transform them into a composition of Python's dicts and lists.
+Both, `Stream` and `Record` have a `as_native` method to transform them into a composition of Python's dictionaries and lists.

 ### Streams